data-edu/rstudio_edu_post/rstudio_edu_post.md

 Consider a scenario where a classroom teacher asks their students to complete worksheets, an example of closed source education materials.
-Not only do worksheets hide the underlying thinking behind their creation they also invite compliance more than they invite any conversation about what the learner needs.
+Not only do worksheets hide the underlying thinking behind their creation, they also invite compliance more than they invite conversation about what the learner needs.

 On the other hand, providing the code for our book empowers us to share *how* we thought through an analysis.
 It also sets the tone for conversation on social media platforms and GitHub about how we can improve the book.

-Let’s look at an example from our book.
-In chapter 8, we created a visualization to explore scores from student classwork assignments:
+For example, in Chapter 8 we created a visualization to explore scores from student classwork assignments.
+For this post, we added `reorder()` to change the order of values in the x-axis:

 ``` r
 # Scatterplot of continuous variable